sa-concept-refactoring/doc/chapters/analysis.typ

 The code action request is sent from client to server to compute commands for a given text document and range.
 To make the server useful in many clients, the command actions should be handled by the server and not by the client.
 // Kommentar Jeremy: Die Zile grad obe a dem Kommentar isch irgendwie chli redundant, da hemmer ja scho in de introduction.
+// Kommentar Vina: Chamer ja glich namal erwähne, da ischs eifach detailierter beschriebe

 ==== Code Action Resolve Request

+// Kommentar Vina: das isch glaub s falsche, ich glaub es isch das: https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/#workspace_executeCommand

 The Resolve Request is sent from the client to the server to resolve additional information for a given code action.

 // Kommentar Jeremy: Mer sett no sege wie jetz de command usgfüert wird.
 Bis jetz erkläre mer nur wiemer dezue chonnt.
 // Kommentar Jeremy: Im debugger luege ob resolve request überhaupt usgfüert wird

+== The clangd Language Server

+Clangd is the language server which lives in the llvm-project repository @llvm_github under `clang-tools-extra/clangd`.
+It understands C++ code and adds smart features like code completion, compile errors and go-to-definition.

+The C++ refactoring features can be found within the clangd under the `tweaks` folder.

 == Coding Guidelines

-As all big projects LLVM also has defined coding guidelines which should be followed.
+As all big projects LLVM also has defined coding guidelines @llvm_coding_standards which should be followed.
-// Kommentar Jeremy: Link id bibliographie
-The documentation is written really well and can be found #link("https://llvm.org/docs/CodingStandards.html")[here].
+The documentation is written really well and is easy to understand which makes it easy to follow.
-A lot of guidelines are written down but some things seem to be missing.
+A lot of guidelines are described but some things seem to be missing like the usage of trailing return types.
-While refactoring the first feature the question came up if trailing returns should be used or not.
-Unfortunately this is not described within the coding guidelines.

 === Code Formatter
-To fulfill the formatting guidelines there is a formatter within the project which styles the files according to the guidelines.
+To fulfill the formatting guidelines there is a formatter within the project to styles the files according to the guidelines.
-To ensure that the format is correct, a check is run on GitHub for Pull-Requests, which can only be merged if the check is succesful.
+A check run on GitHub is ensuring that the format of the code is correct.
+Only when the formatter has been run successfully a Pull-Request is allowed to be merged.

 // TODO: add link